ICIS publishes pricing information which you can use in settlements and contracts in order to optimise your deals and

-The global sulphuric acid market struggled to find balance during the first quarter of 2016, with length persisting in a number of regions.
+The global sulphuric acid market was more stable during the fourth quarter of 2016, with maintenance helping to balance most regions.

 The World Sulphuric Acid Weekly new look report contains 16 benchmark sulphuric acid price assessments and covers international trade across Europe, Asia and the US.